Introduction to community dance practice

 What is the course about?

-The program will give a rounded overview of the nature and structure of Community Dance Practice covering areas such as professional practice, responsibility, health and safety, working with people and an understanding of legislation which underpins the practice.
+The day will give a rounded overview of the nature and structure of Community Dance Practice covering areas such as professional practice, responsibility, health and safety, working with people and an understanding of legislation which underpins the practice.

 The topic areas covered on the course will be further explored through practical movement exercises, role play and case studies.
 This aims to bring further clarity in understanding to the practice of community dance.
 Overall the course aims to empower you with knowledge and understanding that will allow you to develop accessible, inclusive participatory dance which support the needs and aspirations of individuals and communities.